jyourstone/jellyfin-smartplaylist-plugin/README.md

 - **Artists** - Track-level artists *for music*
 - **Album Artists** - Album-level primary artists *for music*

-> **Collection Field Details**: The **Collection** field captures official movie franchise collections that are automatically populated from external sources metadata.
-This is useful for creating playlists like "All Marvel Movies" or "Complete Lord of the Rings Collection".
+> **Collections Field Details**: The **Collections** field captures all Jellyfin collections (both user-created and automatic from TMDB) that contain the media item.
+This is useful for creating playlists like "All items from my Marvel Collection" or "Complete Lord of the Rings Collection".
 >
 > **⚠️ Important**: This field does NOT work with manually created Jellyfin collections (user-created groupings in the Jellyfin interface).